samsammurphy/6S_emulator/README.md

 ### Who is this repo for?

-If you need to convert **at-sensor radiance -> surface reflectance** then this repo might might be for you
+If you need to convert **at-sensor radiance to surface reflectance** then this repo might might be for you

 ### How does it work?